unforswearing/lnks/README.md

 ### Read urls from files or other commands

-Use the '--stdin' flag to read urls from standard input.
+Use the `--stdin` flag to read urls from standard input.

 ```
 cat urls.txt | lnks --stdin --csv